aarcg/GettingAndCleaningDataProject/Codebook.md

   - timeBodyAccelerationStandardDeviationZ

 ###tGravityAcc-XYZ
-Time domain accelleration due to gravity in XYZ axes.
+Time domain acceleration due to gravity in XYZ axes.
-Each axis is seperated and a mean and standard deviation are determined.
+Each axis is separated and a mean and standard deviation are determined.
 The values are numeric, and range from -1 to +1.
-The variables in the dataset are named as followes:
+The variables in the dataset are named as follows:

   - timeGravityAccelerationMeanX
   - timeGravityAccelerationMeanY